App Store & Google Play Publish Checklist

 Privacy and data declarations

 On Google Play, developers complete a Data safety form describing data collection and sharing; Google documents that process in Play Console Help.
-On Apple platforms, third-party SDK and app privacy manifests are part of how you declare API and data use; Apple documents privacy manifest files in its developer documentation.
+On Apple platforms, privacy declaration files describe how your app and any third-party libraries use data and system features; Apple documents privacy manifest files in its developer documentation.

-Categories include APIs teams hit constantly in everyday Swift: for example NSPrivacyAccessedAPICategoryUserDefaults (UserDefaults) and NSPrivacyAccessedAPICategoryFileTimestamp (file timestamps), along with disk space, system boot time, and active keyboards; see Apple's TN3183 for the full list and XML/plist shape.
-AI-assisted projects often call these APIs in generated code but ship without a manifest, or copy a generic manifest with reason codes that do not match what the binary actually does.
-You are still responsible for every framework and SDK that links in, per Apple's 2024 privacy submission update.
+Common categories include saved user preferences, file timestamps, disk space, system boot time, and active keyboards.
+AI-assisted projects often use these in generated code but ship without a declaration file, or copy a generic file with reason codes that do not match what the app actually does.
+You are still responsible for every library that ships with your app, per Apple's 2024 privacy submission update.
+See Apple's TN3183 technical note for the full category list and file format (your developer or AI tool will need that detail).

-- Inventory usage: Search your app and dependencies for required-reason APIs (Xcode can surface privacy report gaps; third-party SDKs need their own manifests merged into the upload).
+- Find what your app uses: Search your project and dependencies for required-reason APIs.
+Xcode can surface gaps in its privacy report; third-party libraries need their own declaration files included in the upload.

 Generative AI inside the app (if that applies)